Online fundraisers for violent West Bank settlers raised thousands, despite international sanctions

 The group collecting funds on Charidy is listed as Shlom Asiraich, which raises money for imprisoned Jewish extremists.
 The crowdfunding site has been shared in at least one WhatsApp group, on X and on Facebook.

-Mack, the human rights lawyer, said crowdfunding has significantly bolstered the settler outposts.
+Mack, the human rights lawyer, said crowdfunding has significantly bolstered settler outposts.

 In 2022, he wrote to European Union authorities seeking sanctions against Moshe Sharvit, a settler sanctioned by Britain.
 After Israeli media published Mack’s letter, Sharvit’s family turned to crowdfunding, raising $133,878.
 The Givechak page remains up.

-Note: This story was first published on Feb.
-22, 2024.
-It was updated on Feb.
-23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to over $31,000, not $2,500.